code-computerlove/structured-engineering-coaching/12-atomic-design-and-clean-css/12-atomic-design-and-clean-css.md

 Developed at Yandex, its goal is to help developers better understand the relationship between the HTML and CSS in a given project.

 Blocks
-Elements
+Element
 Modifiers

 Metaphor - hand = block, element = finger and modifier = index finger

+## Other methodologies

-Inverted triangle CSS.
+- Inverted triangle CSS.
-Most selectors for blocks -> Least selectors for modifiers.

-## CSS in JS

-Styled components rather than CSS modules.
-The future?
+- CSS-in-JS